catid/wirehair/README.md

 very small amount of additional loss (e.g. 0.003%) - to the channel, down in the noise.

+It is designed to be competitive in performance with FEC based on Vandermonde matrices such as zfec, while allowing far more than 256 file blocks (it works best at N=1024 blocks).
+Furthermore, it can generate a stream of output that goes on forever, which has good recovery properties for any part of that stream that is received, rather than a fixed number of output blocks, making it far more useful than zfec for file transfer or audio/video streaming.

 Wirehair is released under the BSD license, which means that I ask only that if you use my software that in the binary distribution of your software you include the copyright notice in WIREHAIR.LICENSE and maybe